CompuTec/computec-docs/docs/wms/user-guide/custom-decoder.md

 You can assign a specific decoder to a chosen transaction or screen in CompuTec WMS.

-- **Decoder** – Select te decoder to assign.
+- **Decoder**: Select the decoder to assign.
-- **WMS Transaction** – Choose the relevant CompuTec WMS transaction.
+- **WMS Transaction**: Choose the relevant CompuTec WMS transaction.
-- **WMS Form Id** – Enter the screen ID for the CompuTec WMS form.
+- **WMS Form Id**: Enter the screen ID for the CompuTec WMS form.
-- **Optional condition** – If assigning multiple decoders to the same screen, you can define an SQL query with conditions to determine which decoder to use.
+- **Optional condition**: If assigning multiple decoders to the same screen, you can define an SQL query with conditions to determine which decoder to use.
-- **Save** – Save the assignment.
+- **Save**: Save the assignment.
-- **Back** – Return to the previous window.
+- **Back**: Return to the previous window.

-**Current Form Details** – Provides additional information for a specific screen in CompuTec WMS.
+**Current Form Details**: Provides additional information for a specific screen in CompuTec WMS.

 :::note
     This option is only available in the new CompuTec WMS Windows client.
 :::

-Press and hold the left CTRL key while logging into CompuTec WMS to access this screen.
-The screen will become available once you click the highlighted icon:
+To access this screen, press and hold the left CTRL key while logging into CompuTec WMS.
+The screen will appear once you click the highlighted icon:

     ![CompuTec WMS Client](./media/wms-decoder-current-document-details.webp)